diskoverdata/diskover-community/INSTALL.md

 The output of your `python3 -V` command should show a 3.12.X

-⚠️ **WARNING** Depending on your distributtion and version of Linux, modifying the system level Python3 executable version could have unintended consequences.
+⚠️ **WARNING!** Depending on your distributtion and version of Linux, modifying the system level Python3 executable version could have unintended consequences.

 ## Diskover Installation